EStog/fizzbuzz/docs/source/classic_fizzbuzz.rst

 Web services
 ------------

 Web services [#fFastAPI]_ may also be used to generate the FizzBuzz sequence.
-Just execute `run_fastapi_server.sh` and then open in a browser http://localhost:8000/docs and a description of the available services will appear.
-You can also use http://localhost:8000/redoc to see the documentation in an alternative scheme.
+Just execute ``run_fastapi_server.sh`` and then open in a browser http://localhost:8000/docs.
+A description of the available services will appear.
+You may also use http://localhost:8000/redoc to see the documentation in an alternative scheme.

 The CLI script has also options to act as a client to consume the web services.
 See ``fizzbuzz_cli.py cfbw --help`` for more details.